AstonVSabrido/Final-Project-CS2/Draft1-Proposal.md

 PROJECT TITLE: Transportation Analyzer

 Problem Statement:
-Transportsti on data not being properly utilized, distributed or analyzed and traffic congestion.
+Transportation data not being properly utilized, distributed or analyzed and traffic congestion.
 These are problems being faced in the
-Philippines in regards to transportati on.
+Philippines in regards to transportation.
 Why should we even worry about such problems?
-Well this problems
+These problems
-can lead to even more issues in the future, let's take traffic You sent let's take traffic congestion for example.
+can lead to even more issues in the future, let's take traffic congestion for example.
 If all cars are stuck in one place they would be forced to stay on for a longer period therefore releasing more dangerous funes from the exhaust of diesel-power ed vehicles, this leads to air pollution and even more complicated issues in the future.

-In
-You sent
-vehicles, this leads to air
-pollution and even more complicated issues in the future.
-In conclusion, these problems on transportati on may start out small but with time it can become a much bigger threat.
+In conclusion, these problems on transportation may start out small but with time it can become a much bigger threat.

 Project Objectives:
 1. To develop a program that processes and sorts trip information based on user-defined criteria such as destination, occupancy rate, date of trip, status, and fare.